slint-ui/slint/api/rs/slint/mcu.md

 }
 ```

-Hint: If you observe that your `build.rs` script is not used, double check that your `Cargo.toml` is using the
-[package.build](https://doc.rust-lang.org/cargo/reference/manifest.html#package-build) manifest key: `build = "build.rs"`.

 ## Application Structure

 A graphical application in hosted environments is typically composed of at least three different tasks: